 Key Stage 4: From September 2016, ALL students will have 8 hours of Science teaching in Year 9.
 In Years 10 and 11, the numbers of hours depends on whether they are doing Separate Sciences (12 hours) or Combined Science (10 hours).

-Key Stage 5: Science uptake in the Sixth Form is extremely high, with two groups for Biology (AQA), three for Chemistry (OCR A) and two for Physics (OCR B) in each of Years 12 and 13.
+Key Stage 5: Science uptake in the Sixth Form is extremely high, with two groups for Biology, two for Chemistry and one for Physics (AQA) in each of Years 12 and 13.